Aryeh Leib Bernstein: Life

 Bernstein was born in 1708 in Brody, in the Polish–Lithuanian Commonwealth.
 His father Issacher Ber was a rabbi who served as rabbi of Kehillat Ḥayyatin ("Congregation of the Tailors") in Brody, was rosh ha-medinah ("head of the province") of Brody, a trustee of the Council of Four Lands and parnas of Rydzyna Province.
-On his mother's side, he was descended from Rabbi Heschel of Kraków, Rabbi Isaac Babad of Brody, and Rabbi Zeeb Wolf of Skalat.
+His paternal grandmother, Surah Babad, was the great-granddaughter of two prominent Talmudists, Avraham Yehoshua Heschel on her paternal side and Shabbatai HaKohen on her maternal side.

 Bernstein was briefly rabbi of Zbaraz as a young man, after which he returned to Brody and entered commerce.
 In the 1740s, Brody was a in time of economic prosperity and its Jews were establishing commercial links abroad, with Bernstein concentrating a large a large part of trade in his hands.

 In 1776, Austrian Empress Maria Theresa (who seized the province of Galicia in 1772 during the First Partition of Poland) issued an ordinance that the Galician Jews appoint a Chief Rabbi stationed in the Galician capital of Lemburg.
 Three candidates were proposed for the position: the Rabbi of Prague Yechezkel Landau, the Rabbi of Berlin Zebi Hirsch and Bernstein.
 Landau was the top choice for the position, but the Jewish community of Prague insisted Landau stay in Prague and refuse the office.
 After two years of negotiating, the government gave up on appointing Landau Chief Rabbi and gave the office to their second choice, Bernstein.
 He was not a prominent Galician rabbi, but shortly before the election for chief rabbi he hosted several monks traveling from Russia to Vienna and convinced them to speak on his behalf before the Empress.
 He wanted the position not for the honor itself, but for the influence and power of the office as well as a chance to gain further wealth.